llljinjinjin/ST_SHAP_code/README.md

 ## Cite:
 If you find this architecture or toolbox useful then please cite this paper:
-ST-SHAP:A novel explainable attention network for EEG-based emotion recognition
+ST-SHAP: A hierarchical and explainable attention network for emotional EEG representation learning and decoding

 ## Acknowledgment
 We thank Liu Z et al and Lundberg S M et al for their wonderful works.